-- a) To provide a system of municipal services consistent with the needs and resources of the community, including high standards of design and sound planning, engineering, and environmental practices. - b) Consider comprehensive storm water management for all development within the Township. - c) Consider transportation planning at all stages of the development process in order to ensure a safe and efficient road network. - d) Direct development to urban settlement areas with full municipal services. - e) Coordinate the planning for infrastructure and utilities with long-range land use planning. - f) Locate infrastructure and utilities in a compatible, cost effective, and efficient way. - g) Protect infrastructure and utility facilities from the establishment of sensitive and incompatible land uses.
+- a) To provide a system of municipal services consistent with the needs and resources of the community, including high standards of design and sound planning, engineering, and environmental practices. - b) Consider comprehensive storm water management for all development within the Township that recognizes the anticipated impacts of climate change and incorporates low impact development. - c) Consider transportation planning at all stages of the development process in order to ensure a safe and efficient road network. - d) Direct development to urban settlement areas with full municipal services. - e) To promote development in unserviced areas which protects the aquifer by meeting Provincial and County Guidelines for nitrates. - f) Coordinate the planning for infrastructure and utilities with long-range land use planning. - g) Locate infrastructure and utilities in a compatible, cost effective, and efficient way. - h) Protect infrastructure and utility facilities from the establishment of sensitive and incompatible land uses.